 Cobi Moules reimagines the sublime landscape tradition of 19th century Hudson River School painting as queer spaces of desire, shrouded or framed by silicone embedded with glitter and hair.
 The oozing layers of silicone create portal-like openings into carefully rendered mise-en-scènes that feature jockstraps hanging from trees, draped across rocks, or nestled in logs.
-The fleshy silicone alludes to the queer body, but also resembles a horror film blob organism that threatens the hidden protagonists in the landscape.
+The fleshy silicone alludes to how the queer body challenges the Hudson River School's narratives of manifest destiny, notions of masculinity, and racial supremacy.

-Jacob Feige incorporates figurative imagery from film and Soviet modem art that form the ground of his paintings.
+Jacob Feige incorporates figurative imagery from film and Soviet modern art that form the ground of his paintings.
 He then applies a layer of cast acrylic paint in the shape of a cubist portrait complete with multiple openings that reveal elements of the painting underneath.
 The works explore Feige's family's experiences during and after World Wars I and II.
 The cast portraits obscure the underpainting, highlighting the difficulty that the artist faces in unraveling the past in the context of annihilating war, scarce documentation, and no family photographs.